 - 076 603 9000

-Diverse in colour and style, these traditional designs have stood the test of time so they still grace homes with contemporary as well as classic interiors.
+Diverse in colour and style, these traditional rugs and designs have stood the test of time so they still grace homes with contemporary as well as classic interiors.

-By their very nature, each of our genuine handmade rug is different and needs to be seen first-hand, but here’s a guide to the most important and celebrated types, which you will find in TC Matthews Arnotts:
+By their very nature, each of our genuine handmade Persian rugs is different and needs to be seen first-hand, but here’s a guide to the most important and celebrated types of Oriental and traditional rug designs, which you will find in TC Matthews Arnotts:

 Rugs hand-made using traditional methods and designs may be called Oriental rugs, Persian rugs or Tribal rugs, depending on their origin, design or the generic terms people prefer.

-We stock hundreds of rugs and runners in a wide variety of colours and styles.
+We stock hundreds of rugs and runners in a wide variety of colours and styles in Dublin's Henry Street.
 Of the various types of hand-woven rug, three of the most sought-after are Super Kazaks, Gabbeh and Ziegler.

 Ziegler (sometimes misspelt Zeigler) is a generic name for a style of Persian rug designed with a softer palette than the vibrant colours traditionally used by weavers in that empire, centred in today's Iran.